-The FY 2023 Proposed Operating Budget anticipates continued pressure on revenue resulting from the COVID-19 pandemic challenging customers' ability to pay utility and household expenses.
+The FY 2023 Approved Operating Budget anticipates continued pressure on revenue resulting from the COVID-19 pandemic challenging customers' ability to pay utility and household expenses.
 Through the first half of FY 2022 WSSC Water lost approximately \$150 million in revenue due to more than 80,000 customers bill payment delinquencies.
 To date the agency has not received any federal, state or County financial support other than \$255,000 from the Federal Emergency Management Agency ("FEMA") as reimbursement for COVID-19 related costs.
 WSSC Water has required budget cuts of roughly \$150 million in FYs 2020 through 2022.
-Additional operating budget cuts of \$23.1 million and \$110.5 million of capital budget reductions are included in the FY 2023 Proposed Budget across all departments, which will impact services.
+Operating budget cuts of \$23.1 million and \$110.5 million of capital budget reductions are included in the FY 2023 Approved Budget across all departments, which will impact services.
+Additional expenditure cuts of \$3.9 million were made to the budget to achieve the 6.5% average water and sewer rate as recommended by the Counties' Councils.
 The FY 2023 operating budget also includes a \$6.0 million adjustment for uncollectable revenue, which is anticipated to grow in future years.
+To curtail the impact of revenue loss due to shift in the actual water and sewer consumption pattern from the highest rate tier to the lowest rate tier, we reduced our revenue projections by \$7.0 million in FY 2023.
 WSSC Water ensures protection of public health and safety by providing safe, clean and reliable water, but the budget reductions to the operations will impact the level of service.